StatNLP/otedama/README.md

 * `<minimum reduction factor>`:[0-10] Variance constraint for rules: Each new rule must reduce crossing score on n times as many sentences as number of sentences where it increases crossing score.
 * `<window size>:[2-4]` Size of the sliding window during rule extraction.
 * `<use feature subsets>`: If 'y', subsets of the matching context are also extracted as feature sets for candidate rules.
+* `<maximum waiting time>[10-60]` : Maximum time that may elapse without any new rules being learned before training is stopped.